Pilot licensing in the United Kingdom: Radio licence

 To operate an Aircraft Radio Station in a UK registered aircraft, the pilot must hold a Flight Radiotelephony Operator's Licence (FRTOL).

 Flight Navigator's Licence

-The Flight Navigator's Licence allows the holder to act as flight navigator in any non-EASA aircraft.
+The Flight Navigator's Licence allows the holder to act as flight navigator in any non-Part 21 aircraft.
 None have been issued since 2012.

+Conversion

+It is possible to convert licences issued by other ICAO States ("third countries") to UK licences.

+To sit the UK ATPL theoretical exams, the applicant is required to take a theoretical training course, unless they already hold a third country ATPL.

+To convert a third country CPL, it is necessary to complete a course of flight training with a British air training organisation (ATO).
+The minimum flight training required depends on prior experience.

+To convert a third country instrument rating, it is necessary to complete at least 15 hours instrument training with a British ATO.